Sequence of Mathematics Courses at Bishop Kenny

 Placement in Algebra 1 or Geometry

 Only those students who demonstrate a strong mastery of algebra on past standardized assessments and the High School Placement Test (typically 85th percentile and higher) will be considered for placement in Geometry in the ninth grade.
 Students considered for Geometry must also have completed Algebra in the eighth grade, maintained strong academic performance and meet or exceed expectations for pre-requisite skills.
 The rationale for this high standard is to ensure that these students have a strong foundation in algebra in order to be successful in Algebra 2 as a sophomore, as well as the two (2) additional math courses required in the junior and senior year.
-Furthermore, a student who begins with Geometry may aspire to take an AP-level mathematics course as a senior.
+Furthermore, a student who begins with Geometry may aspire to take an AP mathematics course as a senior.
 In order for that student to be successful, especially those who aspire to finish in AP Calculus, a strong start in math is essential.

 The majority of freshman students are placed in Algebra 1 or Algebra 1 Honors.
-While many of our incoming 9th grade students may already have exposure to algebra in grade school, student performance at Bishop Kenny has proven that a full year of college-preparatory Algebra 1 serves to build a strong foundation for later success in mathematics.
+While many of our incoming 9th grade students may already have exposure to algebra in middle school, student performance at Bishop Kenny has proven that a full year of college-preparatory Algebra 1 serves to build a strong foundation for later success in mathematics.
 High performing students in Algebra 1 may request to take two mathematics courses in the sophomore or junior year in order advance further in math.
 In that case, the student would meet with an academic administrator to review current progress and the four year educational plan before a modified course of study is approved.